Towards Geometric Motion Planning for High-Dimensional Systems: Gait-Based Coordinate Optimization and Local Metrics: Gait-Based Coordinate Optimization

-Because $\mixedconn_{\text{new}}$ is a function of both $\coordtrans$ and $\grad\coordtrans$, the above minimization problem requires numerically solving a PDE system.
-Previous works \cite{hatton2011geometric, travers2013minimum} used a FEM-based approach to transform the PDE into a linear system and solve it.
-However, this approach suffers from the curse of dimensionality because the complexity grows exponentially with shape space dimension, which is nearly impossible for systems with high-dimensional shape spaces.
+Because $\mixedconn_{\text{new}}$ is a function of both $\coordtrans$ and $\grad\coordtrans$, the above minimization problem requires numerically solving a PDE.
+Previous works used a FEM-based approach to transform the PDE into a linear system and solve it \cite{hatton2011geometric, travers2013minimum}.
+However, this approach suffers from the curse of dimensionality because the complexity grows exponentially with the shape space dimension, which is nearly impossible for systems with high-dimensional shape spaces.
 Furthermore, because the FEM-based coordinate optimization needs to be solved for the entire shape space together, it requires information about the entire shape space, which makes it unsuitable for data-driven systems with only local information \cite{bittner2018geometrically}.
-There is also previous work on solving the minimum perturbation coordinates of high-dimensional systems in a mesh-free manner via random sampling in shape space \cite{chen2023integrable}.
-However, randomly sampling the entire shape space still requires a complexity similar to FEM-based methods to achieve the same level of accuracy.
+Although there have been attempts to solve this PDE in a mesh-free manner via random sampling in shape space \cite{chen2023integrable}, theoretically, achieving equivalent accuracy still requires complexity similar to that of FEM-based methods.